Dry measure: Imperial and US customary units

-In US customary units, most units of volume exist both in a dry and a liquid version, with the same name, but different values: the dry hogshead, dry barrel, dry gallon, dry quart, dry pint, etc. The bushel and the peck are only used for dry goods.
-Imperial units of volume are the same for both dry and liquid goods.
-They have a different value from both the dry and liquid US versions.
+In US customary units, three units of volume exist both in a dry and a liquid version, with the same name but different values—the dry barrel, the dry quart, and the dry pint—while the bushel and peck are only used for dry goods.

+Imperial units of volume are the same for both dry and liquid goods, and have a different value from both the dry and liquid US versions of the pint and quart: an imperial pint and quart are 20.095% larger than their US liquid counterparts and 3.21% larger than their US dry counterparts, whereas the imperial peck and imperial bushel were deleted from the relevant UK statute in 1968.

-Many of the units are associated with particular goods, so for instance the dry hogshead has been used for sugar and for tobacco, and the peck for apples.
-There are also special measures for specific goods, such as the cord of wood, the sack, the bale of wool or cotton, the box of fruit, etc.
+Many of the units are associated with particular goods, and there are also special measures for specific goods, such as the cord of wood, the sack, the bale of wool or cotton, the box of fruit, etc.

 Because it is difficult to measure actual volume and easy to measure mass, many of these units are now also defined as units of mass, specific to each commodity, so a bushel of apples is a different weight from a bushel of wheat (weighed at a specific moisture level).
-Indeed, the bushel, the best-known unit of dry measure because it is the quoted unit in commodity markets, is in fact a unit of mass in those contexts.
+Indeed, the bushel, the best-known unit of dry measure as the quoted unit in commodity markets, is a unit of mass in those contexts.

 Conversely, the ton used in specifying tonnage and in freight calculations is often a volume measurement rather than a mass measurement.

 In US cooking, dry and liquid measures are the same: the cup, the tablespoon, the teaspoon.

-US dry measures are 16% larger than liquid measures.
+In the US, the dry quart and dry pint are exactly 15121/92400 larger than their liquid counterparts, while the dry barrel is exactly 1/33 smaller than the fluid barrel, except for barrels of beer (dry barrels are exactly 5/341 smaller) and barrels of oil (dry barrels are exactly 3/11 smaller).